 As wrongful death lawyers, we know that nothing is more shattering than unexpectedly and abruptly losing a loved one because another driver was negligent or reckless.
-When a negligent or reckless driver gets behind the wheel, a tragic wrongful death is likely to happen.
+When a negligent or reckless driver gets behind the wheel, tragic wrongful death is likely to happen.

 How is the term “wrongful death” legally defined?
 In Georgia, if someone dies in a crash because another driver was negligent, do the surviving family members have legal recourse?